Lumavate-Team/documentation/TUTORIAL.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Navigate dto the Experience View Page.
 If you are still on the Experience Designer Page, click Close
-2. On the left hand side ofh te screen, clikc PUBLISH
+2. On the left hand side ofh te screen, clic PUBLISH

 After the publish confirmation message pops-up, use the QR Code, URL or Text Activation located on the bottom right part of the screen to see your Quick
 Survey in action!